rht-labs/sonar-auth-openshift/README.md

 ## Description

 This plugin enables user authentication and Single Sign-On via OpenShift.
-It is heavily based on the code by Julien Lancelot.
+It is based on the code by Julien Lancelot.
 Tested on version 7 of Sonarqube and OCP 3.11.
 It is intended to run deployed in a pod on OpenShift.

 This plugin is designed to work out of the box without configuration.
 During plugin deployment, it looks up oauth information from OpenShift's well-known information and takes advantage of information already on the running pod.